prakhar1989/bingbing/README.md

 ### Running the program

 #### On CLIC
-To run on the *CLIC* machines, just run the following set of commands.
+To run on the **CLIC** machines, just run the following set of commands.

 ```
-$ cd /home/ps2894/bingbling
+$ cd /home/ps2894/ps2894-proj1
 $ ./run.sh
 ```